Singh, Sasha A.

 sasingh@bwh.harvard.edu

-Dr. Sasha Singh completed her MSc (Developmental Genetics, 2001) and PhD (Biochemistry/Protein Crystallography, 2007) degrees in the Department of Cell and Systems Biology at the University of Toronto (2007).
-She then joined the labs of Steen and Steen at Children’s Hospital Boston /Harvard Medical School to complete her post-doctoral studies in mass spectrometry guided research.
-During this time, she was involved in several projects ranging from high throughput proteomics’ screens to detailed studies on protein posttranslational modifications, as they related to cell cycle/cancer and a number of neurological disorders.
-She also developed FLEXIQuant, a practical and useful workflow for implementing full-length protein mass spectrometry standards, which in turn developed into a novel in vitro kinase assay, also known as, FLEXIQinase.
+Dr. Sasha Singh earned her MSc in Developmental Genetics (2001) and PhD in Biochemistry/Protein Crystallography (2007) from the Department of Cell and Systems Biology at the University of Toronto (2007).
+Following her doctoral studies, she joined the labs of Steen and Steen at Children’s Hospital Boston and Harvard Medical School for her postdoctoral studies in mass spectrometry guided research.
+During this time, Dr. Singh contributed to several projects, including high-throughput proteomics screens and detailed investigations of protein post-translational modifications in relation to the cell cycle, cancer, and several neurological disorders.
+A highlight of her work during this time was the development of FLEXIQuant, a practical and effective workflow for implementing full-length protein mass spectrometry standards, which later evolved into a novel in vitro kinase assay known as FLEXIQinase.

 Publications